-Although Vision API label detection detects broad sets of categories within an image, your requirements might include categories that the Vision API does not detect.
+Although Cloud Vision label detection detects broad sets of categories within an image, your requirements might include categories that the Cloud Vision does not detect.
 These categories might include highly domain-specific labels, such as those for specialized use cases (for example, categorizing proprietary machine parts).
 In this case, we recommend using Cloud AutoML Vision to train a custom image model with a user-provided dataset.

 The following diagram shows a solution architecture that incorporates Cloud AutoML Vision into your image search application.
 In the example below, the user-defined labels in your training dataset are used directly as image categories.

-Cloud AutoML Vision can be used together with the Vision API for combined functionality.
-For example, you might use Vision API label detection for faceted searching across broad subject matters, and use Cloud AutoML Vision to categorize images based on custom image labels.
+Cloud AutoML Vision can be used together with the Cloud Vision for combined functionality.
+For example, you might use Cloud Vision label detection for faceted searching across broad subject matters, and use Cloud AutoML Vision to categorize images based on custom image labels.